Mpox

 Symptoms

 Mpox symptoms usually start within 2 weeks of exposure to the virus.
-Initial symptoms are similar to flu (fever, headache, fatigue, swollen lymph nodes), followed by a rash and sores that look similar to herpes sores.
+Initial symptoms are similar to flu (fever, headache, fatigue, swollen lymph nodes), followed by a rash and pus-filled sores.
 The rash or sores may be located on or near the genitals or rectum but could also be on other areas like the hands, feet, chest, or face.

 Testing and Isolation